Combine your desire to work with animals— and expand your career options.

 Credits Total: 24

-All full and part-time students are required to have proof of medical insurance, a tetanus booster within the last ten (10) years, and a tuberculosis test within one (1) year to participate in animal laboratories, veterinary clinic rotations, and career externship.
-Rabies pre-exposure prophylaxis immunization is highly recommended.
-Students are required to either show proof of rabies immunization or sign a declination form.
 Students must be able to lift 50 pounds and be able to demonstrate the physical capabilities to work closely and safely with animals of all sizes.
-Students with limitations to movement, sight, or hearing may find it difficult to meet all course requirements.
-For the health and safety of students appropriate attire will be addressed in all classes with laboratories.
+Students with limitations to movement, sight, or hearing may find it difficult to meet all curriculum requirements.
+For the health and safety of students and animals, scrubs will be required in all classes with laboratory components.